Growing Christian Educators Since 1960

 In 1978, the CTABC was incorporated as an official organization through the Society’s Act of BC; in 1992, the CTABC hired its first executive director, Liz Tolkamp.
 She was followed by Margaret Venema (1995), who was replaced by Johanna Campbell (1996-2007) and Peter VanHuizen (2007-2015).
 The current executive director is Tricia Stobbe (2015-present).

 Along the way "teacher" members were expanded to "educator" members in recognition of the support staff (early childhood educators, learning assistants, special education assistants and coordinators, library services, English Language Learning instructors, and more) and administrators who also play and important role in Christian education.
 This was recognized in the name change to Christian Educators of BC in 2016.

-In From its early beginnings in 1960 this organization has grown to over one thousand teachers who interact in all subject areas, who emphasize professional and spiritual growth, who seek to integrate their faith, learning and teaching and who mutually support one another in all aspects of their work.
+From its early beginnings in 1960 this organization has grown to over 1,500 teachers who interact in all subject areas, who emphasize professional and spiritual growth, who seek to integrate their faith, learning and teaching and who mutually support one another in all aspects of their work.